nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests clear all tasks of certain category
+1. User requests to clear all tasks of certain category
-2. TaskBoss clears the tasks. <br>
+2. TaskBoss clears all tasks of the specified category. <br>
 Use case ends.

 **Extensions**

 1a.
 The category user enters does not match the existing categories.

 > 1a1.
-TaskBoss displays error message. <br>
+TaskBoss shows an error message. <br>
 Use case ends.

-#### Use case: Display help message
+#### Use case: Display help guide

 **MSS**

-1. User inputs help command.
+1. User requests for help guide
-2. TaskBoss displays help guide.
+2. TaskBoss displays help guide
-3. User type any key in the command line.
+3. User types any key in the command line
 4. Help guide disappears. <br>
 Use case ends